© Cathy McGowan Russell, 2013

 Shortly after the universe began, the first matter formed.
 Within minutes of the Great Radiance, protons and neutrons, the building blocks for all chemicals, had formed.
 Around 380,000 years after the Great Radiance, the universe cooled enough to allow the first elements to form.
 This cooling allowed electrons to combine with nuclei to form the first hydrogen and helium atoms.
 As the electrons were captured by the nuclei, light was released.
 Today, we can see evidence of this light as “cosmic background radiation.”
 Hydrogen and helium later fused into heavier elements inside of exploding supernova stars.
 Over time, elements merged with other elements to from more and more complex chemicals, some of which became precursors for life.
+New materials continue to form.

 3. Celestial Stage

 Soon after the the first elements formed, they began swirling into clumps of matter that would eventually become stars and galaxies.
 Around a hundred million years after the Great Radiance, stars began to shine.
 Eventually galaxies formed.
 Planets and moons formed.
 Around four and a half billion years ago, our Sun and Earth emerged , followed soon thereafter by the moon.